eskayML/vybeScope/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the project root with the following content:
+3. Create a `.env` file in the project root with the following required variables:
    ```
    BOT_TOKEN=your_telegram_bot_token_here
    VYBE_API_KEY=your_vybe_api_key_here